-Policy KBHE 1: Design Quality within the Parish
+Policy KBHE 1: Quality Design within the Parish

 - 1. Any new development in Kenton Parish must demonstrate high quality design.
-All project proposals should be innovative and in keeping with the area within which it is located, respond to and integrate with the local built surroundings, landscape context and setting.
-A contemporary design solution will be supported providing it respects the context and setting. - 2.
-Development outside the Conservation Area will be supported where: - a) building setbacks follow and match adjoining buildings; - b) the design respects the scale and character of existing and surrounding buildings; this does not exclude an innovative contemporary design approach; - c) high quality materials that complement the local and traditional palette of materials found within Kenton Parish are used; - d) the principles of sustainable and low carbon design as defined by Local Plan Policy S1, S1A and S7 are adopted; - e) it has regard to the requirements of CPtED and 'Secure by Design 'to minimise the likelihood and fear of crime and acts of anti-social and unacceptable behaviour and community conflict in the built environment; - f) it reduces the dependence on the private car by supporting and connecting directly to other more sustainable modes such as walking, cycling and public transport. - 3.
+All project proposals should be in keeping with the area within which it is located.
+Contemporary and innovative design solutions will be supported providing they respect the context and setting of the proposed development. - 2.
+Development will be supported where: - a) building setbacks respect existing building lines; - b) the design respects the scale and character of existing and surrounding buildings; this does not exclude an innovative contemporary design approach; - c) high quality materials that complement the local and traditional palette of materials found within Kenton Parish are used; - d) the principles of sustainable and low carbon design as defined by Local Plan Policy S1, S1A and S7 are adopted; - e) it has regard to the requirements of CPtED and 'Secure by Design 'to minimise the likelihood and fear of crime and acts of anti-social and unacceptable behaviour and community conflict in the built environment; - f) it reduces where possible the dependence on the private car by supporting and connecting directly to other more sustainable modes such as walking, cycling and public transport. - 3.
 Proposals should seek to avoid damage to and retain existing trees and hedges in situ.
-Where retention is not feasible, lost trees and hedges should be replaced with provision elsewhere on site - 4.
-Development must not exacerbate flooding risks. - 5.
+Where retention is not feasible, lost trees and hedges should be replaced with provision elsewhere on site; - 4.
+Development must not exacerbate flooding risks, and - 5.
 Existing footpaths or public rights of way must be retained or acceptable diversions agreed.